-Maintenance of the Plant was undertaken accordance with Original Equipment Manufacturers (OEM) recommendations, as per the operations and maintenance manuals.
+Maintenance of the Plant was undertaken in accordance with Original Equipment Manufacturers (OEM) recommendations, as per the operations and maintenance manuals.

-Extended Hot Gas Path Inspections (eHGPI) were successfully completed on two Gas Turbines (GTs) during the first quarter of 2021.
-All minor inspections scheduled for 2021 were also completed in accordance with the terms of the Long Term Service Agreement (LTSA).
+All minor inspections scheduled for 2022 were completed in accordance with the terms of the Long Term Service Agreement (LTSA).